aasanchez/ev-protocols/website/docs/05-status-codes/05-status-codes.md

 ---
 sidebar_position: 5
-slug: status-codes
+slug: /status-codes
 ---
-# Status codes
+# 🚦 Status codes

 There are two types of status codes: